kenany/bitcoins/README.rst

     >>> bitcoins.get_block_hash(1337)
     '000000008BF44A528A09D203203A6A97C165CF53A92ECC27AED0B49B86A19564'

-For now, this library is only a wrapper to BlockExplorer's stats API.
-This might change as the project matures.
+To access the Bitcoin JSON-RPC API, you need to be running ``bitcoind`` (or ``bitcoin -server``) on either your local machine or a remote server.
+For this, bitcoins uses `bitcoin-python`_, which allows local and remote connections to the block chain.
+However, bitcoins allows you to go a little further.
+If you don't want to run ``bitcoind`` all the time, bitcoins allows you to retrieve (certain) stats from the web APIs instead!

 Features
 --------

-Bitcoins can currently retrieve the following stats:
+Bitcoins can currently retrieve the following stats through the BlockExplorer
+API:

 - Current difficulty as a multiple of the minimum difficulty (highest target)
 - Number of blocks in the longest block chain (not including the genesis block)